 Your baby’s body goes through so many changes in their first year of life.
-As a new parent, or even as an experienced parent, it can be hard to tell what new bumps and rashes mean for your baby.
+As parents, it can be hard to tell what new bumps and rashes mean for your baby.

 The major symptoms of eczema in babies are:

-- Redness - from pink to a deep red
+- Redness - anywhere from pink to a deep red

 - Swelling - puffiness of the affected areas

 - Oozing pus or water - the hallmark of an infection

 - Trouble sleeping or crying from the itching

 In babies who have the motor control to scratch, you may see

 - Scratch marks or small cuts from nails